 To apply for social housing, you should:

-When you apply for an Aboriginal Housing property the time you wait depends on things such as:
+When you apply for an Aboriginal Housing property the time you wait depends on things such as the number of:

-• The number of people who’ve been waiting longer than you
+• people who have been waiting longer than you

-• The number of people we have approved for priority housing or priority transfer because we will house these people before other people.
+• people we have approved for priority housing or priority transfer because we will house these people before other people.

-AHO are unable to advise of wait times however, you can check the DCJ website for approximate wait times in your area via the link: https://www.facs.nsw.gov.au/housing/help/applying-assistance/expected-waiting-times these are only set as a guide.
+AHO are unable to advise of wait times however, the DCJ website outlines approximate wait times in your area via.
+These are only set as a guide.

 Can I swap properties? - Mutual Exchanges (Swapping Homes)